kumudgupta76/mobile-helper/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+Under the hood, the predeploy script will build a distributable version of the React app and store it in a folder named build.
+Then, the deploy script will push the contents of that folder to a new commit on the gh-pages branch of the GitHub repository, creating that branch if it doesn't already exist.

+By default, the new commit on the gh-pages branch will have a commit message of "Updates".
+You can specify a custom commit message via the -m option, like this:

+$ npm run deploy -- -m "Deploy React app to GitHub Pages"

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://github.com/gitname/react-gh-pages?tab=readme-ov-file#7-push-the-react-app-to-the-github-repository) for more information.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**